 (A glass roof keeps rain away)

-A pedestrianised road leading away from the state opera house has a small gourmet Advent market which extends through into the night of December 31st.
+A space next to the state opera house had a small gourmet Advent market which traditionally extended through into the night of December 31st.
 A place to pick up your prosciutto and parmesan before downing a glass of sparkling wine.

 Michaelerplatz